Annah97/Bike-Sales-Data-Analysis/README.md

 3. Navigate through the different sheets to view the data, pivot tables, charts, and the interactive dashboard.
 4. The "Excel Dashboard.xlsx" file contains four sheets, the "bike_buyers" sheet which is the raw data direct from the source."
 Working Sheet" is where I did the data cleaning and modifications of the data.
 And "Pivot Table" sheet is where I created the visualizations and my pivot tables and lastly is the "Dashboard" sheet, which contains an interactive dashboard .
 # Acknowledgement
-The data is downloaded from Kaggle Datasets
+1. The data is downloaded from Kaggle Datasets
-I would like to thank "Alex Freberg" for providing the vedio in Excel.
+2. I would like to thank "Alex Freberg" for providing the video in Excel.